lumeland/lume.land/plugins/relations.md

 }));
 ```

-Now, all pages are identified by the `slug` value, so you don't need to create a
+Now, all pages are identified by the `slug` key instead of the `id`.
-`id`.

 It's also possible to configure the id key name per type.
 For example, if you
 want to identify the `author` by the field `name`: